The Lobby Code

 B is closing fast but has not gotten alongside by turn-in.
 A keeps the normal line to the apex, crossing in front of B. By convention this is B's problem to solve.
 The practical question is whether A should lift anyway.

-If the leading car sees the closer car arriving fast but not quite overlapping, and they keep their normal line to the apex anyway, are they out of line?
-By convention, no. Across every series above except NASCAR, the trailing car owes the overlap.
-If they cannot make it in time, that is on them.
-The leading car is entitled to their normal racing line and is not required to abandon the apex just because someone is approaching from behind.
-F1 stewards have repeatedly declined to penalize leading drivers who turned in normally and were hit by trailing cars without overlap.
+If the leader sees the closer car arriving fast but not quite overlapping and holds their normal line to the apex, are they out of line?
+By convention, no. Every series except NASCAR puts the overlap burden on the trailing car.
+If they can't make it in time, that's on them.
+F1 stewards have repeatedly declined to penalize leading drivers who turned in normally and got hit by trailing cars without overlap.

-Whether it is smart is a different question entirely.
-In a 3 to 5 lap sprint neither driver wants the wreck.
-The trailing car loses time backing out; the leading car risks the same wreck and the same lost race. iRacing's incident-points system penalizes both cars in a contact, so the lift-to-survive instinct has cost-benefit math behind it.
-There is a school of thought, especially in sim racing, that good drivers do their part to avoid contact even when they have the right to the line.
-The phrase usually used is "racing for stewards' decisions," meaning you can be technically right and still finish the race in the gravel.
+Whether it's smart is a different question.
+In a 3-lap sprint, neither driver wants the wreck.
+The trailing car loses time backing out; the leading car risks the same wreck. iRacing penalizes both cars in a contact, so the lift-to-survive instinct has cost-benefit math behind it.
+The phrase is "racing for stewards' decisions" — technically right, finished in the gravel.

-The honest answer: the leading car is not wrong to hold the line, but they are sometimes called stupid for choosing principle over preservation.
-In our lobby that judgment call is yours to make in the moment.
+The honest answer: the leader isn't wrong to hold the line, but they're sometimes called stupid for choosing principle over preservation.
+In our lobby, that judgment call is yours in the moment.

 ConventionHow much alongsideWhere measured